houdiniproject/houdini/README.md

 #### Get Stripe keys:

 Go to [Stripe](https://stripe.com), create an account or just log in with you already have one.
 Access the stripe dashboard and copy both publishable and secret keys.
-> make sure to use test keys.
+> *Note*: Make sure to use test keys.
 If you don't, you're going to be charged real money!

 ![get Stripe keys](https://user-images.githubusercontent.com/31708472/157132661-79bf89a0-13cb-4860-9793-a40bb3229bfb.png)